 Eric Rasmussen teaches English at Memorial High School in Eau Claire.
 In 2016 he joined forces with numerous members of the Chippewa Valley literati to produce the local literary journal Barstow & Grand.
 He is pursuing an MFA from Augsburg College, and his fiction has been featured in Fugue, Sundog Lit, Gulf Stream, South Carolina Review, and Volume One Magazine, among others.
 Visit: www.theotherericrasmussen.com for more.

-Originally from Washington, D.C., Cathy Sultan moved to Beirut with her Lebanese husband and two children in ‘69.
-Civil war began in ’75.
-After eight years under the bombs, they returned to the US in ’83.
-Her memoir A Beirut Heart: One Woman’s War, was published in ‘05.
-Awarded best Autobiography by USA Book News and translated into Chinese.
-Next came two books of nonfictions on the Middle East.
-In 2013 The Syrian, Sultan’s first work of fiction, was published by Calumet Editions in Minneapolis.
+Originally from Washington, D.C., Cathy Sultan moved to Beirut with her Lebanese husband and two children in 1969.
+Civil war began in 1975.
+After eight years under the bombs, they returned to the US in 1983.
+Her memoir, A Beirut Heart: One Woman’s War, was published in 2005 and awarded Best Autobiography by The USA “Best Books of 2006.”
+Next came two books of nonfiction on the Middle East.
+In 2013 The Syrian, Sultan’s first work of fiction was published by Calumet Editions in Minneapolis.
 Damascus Street, the sequel to The Syrian is due to be published in April 2018.
-Find more of her work here: cathysultan.com

 Julian Emerson is a longtime journalist at the Eau Claire Leader-Telegram newspaper who writes about a wide variety of news-related topics, including investigative work.
 He lives in Eau Claire with his wife Jodi and their two daughters, Hayley and Emily.
 In his spare time he enjoys writing, the outdoors and spending time with family.